absurdlylongusername/Balanciaga4/README.md

 # Balanciaga4 - TCP Layer 4 Load Balancer

-Bonjour Bonjour!
-Here is my solution to the Payroc Technical Test.
+A layer 4 load balancer I made for Payroc take home test.

-This was a very interesting problem that seemed simple enough at first, but I quickly discovered it had a lot of nuance and was a lot more difficult than I expected, on top of seemingly esoteric bugs that took a while to fix.
+This was a very interesting problem that seemed simple enough at first, but had more nuance than expected.

 ## Ideal Solution